AdguardTeam/AdGuardVpnKnowledgeBase/110.android-vpn/130.solving-problems/130.compatibility/docs.en.md

 ---

 # AdGuard VPN and AdGuard ad blocker: Compatibility mode
-Starting from the [version 3.5](https://adguard.com/en/blog/adguard-3-5-for-android.html) AdGuard ad blocker has compatibility mode with AdGuard VPN.
+Starting with the [version 3.5](https://adguard.com/en/blog/adguard-3-5-for-android.html) AdGuard ad blocker has compatibility mode with AdGuard VPN.
 The moment you have both apps installed, you receive a push notification, that says “Compatibility mode is enabled”.
 That’s it.
 Both apps recognise each other and instantly set up a seamless collaboration.

 <img src="https://cdn.adguard.com/public/Adguard/kb/VPN/android_compatibility_mode.png" width="350" />